College Career Research and Development

 5. Students are responsible for insuring that employer evaluations are returned to the coordinator by the due date.
 Failure to do so will result in a lowering of grades.

-6. Students are required to Dress for Success according to professional standards twice month—first and third Wednesdays.
+6. Students are required to Dress for Success according to professional standards every Wednesday (or other day announced).

 7. The development of proper attitudes, habits, and ideals that will promote wholesome and successful relationships in the business world and in personal life is a primary objective.